 Test Method: IS: 516-1959, ASTMC 494-2010

 Concrete durability is related to porosity, which determines the intensity of interactions of the material with aggressive agents.
-The pores and capillaries inside the structure facilitate the destructive processes that generally begins at the surface.
-Generally, concrete of a low porosity can afford better protection than a concrete of high porosity.
-Porosity can be measured by vacuum saturation of a concrete specimen, measuring its weight gain and expressing this as a percentage of mass of the sample.
+The pores and capillaries inside the structure facilitate the destructive processes, that generally begins at the surface.
+Generally, concrete of a low porosity can afford better protection than the concrete of high porosity.
+Porosity can be measured by vacuum saturation of a concrete specimen, measuring its weight gain and expressing this as a percentage of the mass of the sample.

-Measuring the Sulphate content of concrete is used to check that the Sulphate levels are low enough to avoid any later problems with deterioration of the concrete.
-This test can be used at concrete mix design stage to ensure low sulphate levels have been achieved, or on older concrete structures to measure the level of ingress of Sulphate.
-Tests can be conducted in multiple types of chemical means.
+Measuring the Sulphate content of concrete is used to check that the sulphate levels are low enough to avoid any later problems with deterioration of the concrete.
+This test can be used at concrete mix design stage to ensure low sulphate levels have been achieved, or on older concrete structures to measure the level of ingress of sulphate.
+Tests can be conducted through multiple types of chemical means.

 Test Method: BS: 812(P-118)